jasonmacduffie/isles-of-maga/races.md

 Elves have a much shorter lifespan in Maga than in the BFRPG rules: 300 to 400 years is typical.

+### Subraces

+Among Elves, there are three subraces.
+Magfel are most abundant in Maga, with Rubefel and Noctfel populations being substantially lower.
+When discussing Elves, most people will simply refer to Magfel as "Elves" and qualify other kinds of Elves.

+#### Magfel

+#### Rubefel

+#### Noctfel

 Halflings
 ---------
 Along with Humans, the Halflings (more formally Minikins) occupy a rung on the power structure between Dwarves and Elves.
 They assisted with the overthrow of the Elven Kingdoms, but did not play a central role.
 Halflings occupy around 10% of the Electorate.